saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Two Ways to Run Tests

 #### Docker Mode
-With Testrunner Toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , using the command `saucectl run --test-env docker`
+With Testrunner Toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting the `mode: docker` in `config.yml`.`

 #### Sauce Mode
-You can install Saucectl then pass your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
-Use the command `saucectl run` or `saucectl run --test-env sauce`, to run your tests on Sauce Labs VMs.
+By default, when you use saucectl, it works by passing your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
+Use the command `saucectl run` or update `mode: sauce` in `config.yml`, to run your tests on Sauce Labs VMs.

 ### What is a Containerized Solution?